Speed limits in Canada: Racing, contests and stunt driving

 In Ontario, as of September 2007, drivers caught exceeding the posted speed limit by 50 km/h or more may have the vehicle that they are driving impounded immediately for seven days, have their licence suspended for seven days, and have to appear before the court.
 For a first conviction, they face an additional $2,000–$10,000 fine and six demerit points; they may also face up to six months in jail and licence suspension of up to two years.
 For a second conviction within 10 years of the first conviction, their licence may be suspended for up to 10 years.

 Truck speed limiters

-Since 2009 in both Ontario and Québec, trucks must be equipped with devices to electronically limit their speed to 105 km/h.
+Since 2009 in both Ontario and Quebec, trucks must be equipped with devices to electronically limit their speed to 105 km/h.
 In 2012, an Ontario court ruled that the law violated the Canadian Charter of Rights and Freedoms, however the law was upheld by the Ontario Court of Appeal in 2015.
 In April 2024, 105 km/h speed limiters also became mandatory for commercial trucks in British Columbia.